Pre-requisites & Selection Procedure

 Acceptance on the course is at the discretion of the Course Director at English for Asia.
 The judgement of your suitability for the course is done by means of:

-1. A language awareness task (a pre-interview task)
+1. A language awareness task (Download it here)

 2. Followed by an personal/telephonic interview.